tonsky/spectre/doc/Req.rst

       + :class:`Router` puts url path capture values to context if url matches this route;
       + :class:`SessionMiddleware` puts ``Session session`` object in context.

+      This slot and its value are both readonly.
+See :func:`~Req.dupWith`.

+   .. function:: dupWith(Str:Obj? overrde)

+      Returns a copy of current :class:`Req` with values in context set (added or overriden) with ``overrde`` parameter values.

+   .. attribute:: in

+      :class:`InStream`.
+Raw HTTP request input stream.